Code-Institute-Submissions/portfolio-frida/README.md

 #### Contact Form
 - Typing in name, email and message and pressing send, being directed to new window.
 - Typing in wrong email address message will pop up that email is not correct.
+- When leaving field for name empty an error message will display that field is required.
+- When leaving field for email empty an error message will display that field is required.
+- When leaving field for message empty an error message will display that field is required.

 #### Footer
 - Clicking on the CV download icon in Footer will open a new browser tab showing the CV in a PDF-format.